5jjCopter/EzWifibroadcast/Home.md

 - OSD overlay rendered on the receiver will stay clear and functional even if video is too bad to fly
 - SD card reliability and general robustness tweaks (read-only filesystem, syslogging to SD disabled, etc.)
 - Debug logs and screenshot will be saved to sdcard in case of errors
-- RC over wifibroadcast via Joystick (not much tested yet)
+- RC over wifibroadcast via Joystick (Atheros only, not much tested yet)

 ### Wifi cards and dongles